ucbdrive/3d-vehicle-tracking/README.md

   year={2018}
 }
 ```

+## License
+This work is licensed under BSD 3-Clause License.
+See [LICENSE](LICENSE) for details.
+Third-party datasets and tools are subject to their respective licenses.

 ## Acknowledgements
 We thank [faster.rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) for the detection codebase, [pymot](https://github.com/Videmo/pymot) for their MOT evaluation tool and [kitti-object-eval-python](https://github.com/traveller59/kitti-object-eval-python) for the 3D AP calculation tool.